 Thursday, February 5, 2026

-In the mid 1920's America's public schools were chiefly a local responsibility.
-Some 162,800 local school districts were governed by locally elected lay people who raised the bulk of the revenue, enjoyed considerable autonomy and were very sensitive to local pressures.
-Today, as a consequence of state imposed consolidation, there are only 13,598 school districts whose local autonomy, control and sensitivity to local pressures have all shrunk dramatically.
+In the 1920's America's public schools were chiefly a local responsibility.
+Some 162,800 local school districts were governed by locally elected lay people who raised the bulk of the revenue, enjoyed considerable autonomy and were sensitive to local pressures.
+These days, as a consequence of state imposed consolidation, there are only 13,598 school districts and local autonomy, control and sensitivity to parental pressure have shrunk dramatically.

-At the same time school funding shifted pretty strongly from the local to the state level — although, even now, the proportion varies from state to state.
-For instance, Vermont provides the most: 87% of the funding.
-While the smallest state share is provided by Utah: 58%.
-Most of the rest of the funding costs fall on local school districts.
-Although the federal government now provides 8%.
+At the same time school funding has shifted pretty strongly from the local to the state level — although, even now, the proportion varies from state to state.
+Vermont provides the most.
+That's 87% of the funding.
+Utah provides the smallest state share: 58%.
+The rest of the funding costs fall mostly on local school districts.
+Although the federal government does provide about 8%.

-Remember the old adage: "He who pays the piper calls the tune?"
-Well with state funding predominating, key decisions are now made at the state level.
+Why does this matter?
+Remember te old adage: "He who pays the piper calls the tune?"
+Since state funding of schools predominates, key decisions are commonly made at the state level.
 Local authorities are seldom even consulted.
-They simply are told what to do.
-They also are required to pick up some, sometimes all, of the tab.
-(It's a great temptation for state law-makers to enact one or another benefit then impose the costs of accomplishing it on local school boards.)
+They just are told what to do.
+And often required to pick up some, sometimes all, of the tab.
+(State law-makers are fond enact one or another "benefit," but imposing the costs of accomplishing it on local school boards.)

-Another source of parental disempowerment is the increased number of students per school.
-In 1920 there were about 190,000 public schools k-12, with an average 100 students per school.
-In 2020 there were only 131,000 public schools.
-But they were serving an average 528 students.
-About five times more students per school than in 1920.
+Another source of parental disempowerment has been the ever decreasing number of schools and concomitant increase in the number of students per school.
+In 1920 there were some 190,000 public schools k-12, with an average 100 students per school.
+By 2020 there were only 131,000 public schools serving an average of 528 students per school.
+About five times more students per school than in1920.

-As the size of the school student populations grew, individual differences became less and less important.
-The chances of a principal even knowing the name of every student in his or her school shrank to nearly zero.
-School authorities knowledge of individual parental concerns also shrank to nearly nothing.
+As the size of the school student populations grew, individual student differences became less and less important.
+The chances of a principal even knowing the name of every student, much less anything about them, shrank to nearly zero.
+School authorities knowledge of individual parental concerns also shrank to little or nothing unless the parents were local power holders or acted truly bizarre.

 No comments: